-- 1. When used on a realtime thread, getPriority behaves effectively as if it included the following code snippet: - 1 (PriorityParameters)t.getSchedulingParameters()).getPriority()}; - 2.
-When the scheduling parameters are not of type PriorityParameters, then a ClassCastException is thrown.
+- 1. When called on a conventional Java thread, its priority is returned even if it has a higher priority than what would be allowed by conventional Java. - 2.
+When called on a realtime thread with null SchedulingParameters a value in the conventional Java priority range is returned. - 3.
+When used on a realtime thread with PriorityParameters, getPriority behaves effectively as if it included the following code snippet: - 1 (PriorityParameters)t.getSchedulingParameters()).getPriority()}; - 4.
+When the scheduling parameters are of a type other than PriorityParameters, a ClassCastException is thrown.